LeeGG/decimal/README.md

-# decimal
-decimal high performance version
+ # high performance version of decimal